Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Introduction

+We address this challenge by developing a meta-learning approach for LLMs that is practical to use at scale and can be combined with ICL.
+Reptile \citep{Nichol2018OnFM} is a meta-learning algorithm that has constant scaling with respect to the number of tasks, but it does not retain the full expressivity of MAML.
+We propose another scalable meta-learning solution based on Amortized Bayesian Meta-Learning \citep[ABML;][]{ravi2018amortized}.
+This method posits a generative model over model weights where task-specific weights are generated from global weights.
+Conditional distributions over task-specific weights are shared across tasks, so computation and memory costs remain constant with respect to the number of tasks.
+This offers a path toward meta-learning for LLMs at scale, but introduces two challenges: specifying a generative model over LLM weight space, and making training stable when the scale of probabilities over model variables can overwhelm the data likelihood.

-In this paper, we present a solution to these problems, taking a Bayesian approach to fine-tuning LLMs using ABML.
-To define the underlying generative model and efficiently characterize the distributions involved, we use LoRA to express both the model weights and their uncertainty.
-We introduce a new prior over global variables that accounts for the spread of the parameters learned in the pretrained model.
-We also introduce two adjustable hyperparameters that balance reconstruction accuracy and the fidelity of task-specific parameters to the global ones.
+We present a solution to these two problems (see Figure \ref{fig:intuitive-example}).
+To define the generative model and efficiently characterize uncertainty, we use LoRA to express both model weights and their uncertainty, with mean and variance parameters computed as LoRA outputs.
+We introduce a new prior over global variables that accounts for the spread of pretrained parameters, along with a hyperparameter that balances reconstruction accuracy and the fidelity of task-specific parameters to global values.

-Using amortized Bayesian meta-learning for LLM fine-tuning, we achieve both higher accuracy and better uncertainty estimation over unseen tasks compared with regular fine-tuning and other scalable methods in the meta-learning literature.
-Figure \ref{fig:intuitive-example} illustrates an example where incorporating uncertainty estimation in fine-tuning leads to a more calibrated model response.
-Our method is scalable and avoids the computation and memory overhead of other meta-learning approaches, making it adaptable to larger models such as \textsc{Llama 3 8B}.
-We show that amortized Bayesian meta-learning provides fine-tuned LLMs that are accurate on domain-specific tasks, more generalizable to new tasks, and provide better uncertainty estimation.
+Using Amortized Bayesian Meta-Learning for LoRA (ABMLL), we show that meta-learning can work effectively at the scale of \textsc{Llama3-8B} and \textsc{Qwen2-7B} \citep{grattafiori2024llama3herdmodels, yang2024qwen2technicalreport} with only a small memory increase over regular LoRA.
+On the standard benchmarks CrossFit and UnifiedQA, ABMLL improves over regular LoRA in both accuracy and expected calibration error, while performing competitively with other scalable meta-learning baselines on unseen tasks.
+We further show that meta-learning can be combined with ICL, yielding additional gains on these datasets as well as in legal and chemistry applications.
+Finally, we show that ABMLL improves robustness under pruning relative to regular fine-tuning and other meta-learning methods, suggesting the promise of a Bayesian approach for scalable and robust adaptation.